 - Fully distributed data and metadata to ensure that there are no hotspots in the storage cluster

-- Distributed resilience that eliminates the bottlenecks of traditional data protection
+- Distributed resilience that eliminates the bottlenecks of traditional built-in data protection

 - Full cloud integration with cloud-bursting for a hybrid cloud model or 100% public cloud

-- Snapshots and snapshot to the cloud for backup, archive and disaster recovery
+- Local Snapshots and Snap-to-Object for backup, archive and disaster recovery

 - Filesystem cloning for rapid development and testing workflows

 - Full GUI, CLI and API management